Nasilli/europe-top5-league-analysis-half-season-2526/README.md

 ### Key Metrics
 - Possession share (%)
-- Progressive passes per 90
+- Progressive passes per 90 - a progressive pass is defined by FBref as a pass that moves the ball towards the opponent's goal line by at least 10 yards from the furtherst point reached in the last 6 passes.
-- Progressive carries per 90
+- Progressive carries per 90 - a progressive carry is defined by FBref as a carry that moves the ball towards the opponent's goal line by at least 10 yards from the furtherst point reached in the last 6 actions.
 - Non-penalty xG per shot
-- Goals − xG
+- Goals - xG
 - Tackles per 90
 - Interceptions per 90
 - Yellow cards per 90